decaf-dev/obsidian-view-count/README.md

 **Save view count to frontmatter** - Save the view count to a frontmatter property in each note.
 This is useful if you want to query for the view count using the DataView plugin.

 This setting makes view count available on mobile.
-In the near feature, this will not be needed.
+In the future, this setting will not be needed for mobile viewing.

 The view count information for all files is stored in `.obsidian/view-count.json`.
 This setting is optional, as it duplicates data that already exists.
 However, it makes the view count more accessible for [DataView](https://github.com/blacksmithgu/obsidian-dataview) and other plugins because it is available in the frontmatter of the note.